utm-coders/studyGroup/lessons/python/data_analysis/lesson.md

 ## Preface: ##

-This is an introduction to data analysis in Python, including data manipulation and visualisation, and an introduction to common Python module in scientific computation.
+This is an introduction to data analysis in Python, including data manipulation and visualisation, and an introduction to common Python modules in scientific computation.

 We will be walking through the lesson content together using a Jupyter notebook.
 We highly recommend installing [Jupyter lab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html)